 Or perhaps this “seasonal” activity might be related to a natural phenomenon – one that is capable of transferring anyone unfortunate enough to be in the vicinity at the time, to somewhere unknown?
 For now, until serious scientific study meets unconventional thinking, the theories will continue.

-Check out the documentary below by Matt Garland, which looks at all aspects of The Bennington Triangle.
+Check out the documentary below which looks at all aspects of The Bennington Triangle.

 Copyright & Republishing Policy